Jyothishkumarav/python_ds_algo/python_ds_doc/ps_ds_with_complexity.md

 **Time Complexity**: O(n * k log k) where k is max string length **Space Complexity**: O(n * k)
 **Analysis**: For each string, sorting takes O(k log k), done for n strings.
+The Group Anagrams problem requires grouping strings that are anagrams of each other into sublists.
+Below is a step-by-step explanation of an efficient approach using sorting and a hash map, achieving O(n * k log k) time complexity, followed by the Python code and a clarification on why sorted(s) cannot be used directly as a hash map key.

+Problem Statement

+Input: An array of strings strs (e.g., ["eat", "tea", "tan", "ate", "nat", "bat"]).

+Output: A list of lists, where each sublist contains strings that are anagrams (e.g., [["eat", "tea", "ate"], ["tan", "nat"], ["bat"]]).

+Goal: Group all anagrams together efficiently, handling empty inputs and duplicates.

+Approach: Sorting with Hash Map

+This approach sorts each string’s characters to create a key and uses a hash map to group anagrams, matching the specified O(n * k log k) time complexity, where n is the number of strings and k is the maximum string length.

+Step-by-Step Approach

+Initialize a Hash Map:

+Create a hash map anagram_groups where:

+Key: The sorted string (characters sorted in ascending order, joined into a string).

+Value: A list of strings that share the same sorted characters (anagrams).

+Process Each String:

+For each string s in strs:

+Sort its characters using sorted(s) to get a list of characters (e.g., "eat" → ['a', 'e', 't']).

+Join the sorted characters into a string with ''.join(sorted(s)) to create a hashable key (e.g., "aet").

+Add the original string to the list associated with this key in the hash map.

+Why Not Use sorted(s) Directly?:

+sorted(s) returns a list, which is unhashable (mutable) and cannot be a dictionary key.

+We need a hashable type like a string (via ''.join(sorted(s))) or tuple (via tuple(sorted(s))) to use as a key.

+Return the Result:

+Return the values of the hash map as a list of lists, containing all anagram groups.

+Example Walkthrough

+Input: ["eat", "tea", "tan", "ate", "nat", "bat"]

+Step 1: Initialize:

+anagram_groups = {}

+Step 2: Process Strings:

+"eat": sorted("eat") = ['a', 'e', 't'], ''.join(sorted("eat")) = "aet".
+Add to anagram_groups["aet"] = ["eat"].

+"tea": sorted("tea") = ['a', 'e', 't'], ''.join = "aet".
+Add to anagram_groups["aet"] = ["eat", "tea"].

+"tan": sorted("tan") = ['a', 'n', 't'], ''.join = "ant".
+Add to anagram_groups["ant"] = ["tan"].

+"ate": sorted("ate") = ['a', 'e', 't'], ''.join = "aet".
+Add to anagram_groups["aet"] = ["eat", "tea", "ate"].

+"nat": sorted("nat") = ['a', 'n', 't'], ''.join = "ant".
+Add to anagram_groups["ant"] = ["tan", "nat"].

+"bat": sorted("bat") = ['a', 'b', 't'], ''.join = "abt".
+Add to anagram_groups["abt"] = ["bat"].

+Step 3: Return Values:

+Output: [["eat", "tea", "ate"], ["tan", "nat"], ["bat"]]

+Doubt Clarification: Why Not Use sorted(s) Directly?

+Problem with sorted(s):

+sorted(s) returns a list of characters (e.g., "eat" → ['a', 'e', 't']).

+Lists are mutable and unhashable, so they cannot be used as dictionary keys.
+Attempting to use anagram_groups[sorted(s)] raises TypeError: unhashable type: 'list'.

+Need for Hashable Key:

+Dictionary keys must be immutable and hashable (implement __hash__).

+Strings and tuples are hashable; lists are not.

+''.join(sorted(s)) converts the sorted list to a string (e.g., "aet"), which is hashable and identical for all anagrams.

+Alternative: Tuple:

+Using tuple(sorted(s)) (e.g., ('a', 'e', 't')) is possible, as tuples are hashable.

+However, strings are more concise, memory-efficient, and readable, so ''.join(sorted(s)) is preferred.

+Why Convert to String:

+Ensures a consistent, hashable key for grouping anagrams.

+Example: "eat", "tea", and "ate" all map to "aet", allowing them to be grouped together.

+Why It Works

+Sorting: Anagrams have identical sorted characters, so sorting provides a unique key for each anagram group.

+Hash Map: Groups strings with the same sorted key efficiently.

+Correctness: All strings are processed, and anagrams are grouped based on their sorted form.

+Uniqueness: The hash map ensures each group contains only anagrams.

+Complexity

+Time Complexity: O(n * k log k)

+Sorting each string of length k: O(k log k).

+Processing n strings: O(n * k log k).

+Hash map operations are O(1) on average.

+Space Complexity: O(n * k)

+Hash map stores n strings, each up to k characters.

+Additional space for sorted keys is proportional to n * k.

+Edge Cases

+Empty array: Return [].

+Single string: Return [[string]] (e.g., ["a"] → [["a"]]).

+Empty strings: Return [[""]] for [""].

+Identical strings: Group together (e.g., ["a", "a"] → [["a", "a"]]).

+No anagrams: Each string in its own group (e.g., ["a", "b"] → [["a"], ["b"]]).

 ```python
 def group_anagrams(strs):